sjuulwijnia/kx-modals/README.md

   modalContainer: 'modal',
   modal: {
     class: 'modal-dialog',
-    // the IN animation that is played a modal is created
+    // the IN animation that is played when a modal is created
     in: [
       style({
         opacity: 0,